beckett-media/collect-infra/README.md

 ## Bootstrap an environment
 `$ cdk bootstrap aws://602537455821/us-east-1 --profile noxx-staging`%

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands

 * `npm run build`   compile typescript to js